ljeng/cheat-sheet/large-scale-design/system-design.md

 A sharp focus on true essentials and avoiding useless complexity leads to less code.
 Good abstractions hide complexity.
 However, unneeded data abstraction can increase complexity due to subjectivity in grouping data.
 The relational model involves minimal commitment to subjective groupings, and this commitment has only minimal impact on the rest of the system.
 Abstraction is a good tool for removing complexity.
 Good abstractions hide implementation details and behind a simple interface.
 For example, high-level programming languages hide machine code, and SQL hides data structures and concurrency.

-- *What?* Define abstractions[simplicity05] as sets of functions.
+- *What?* Define abstractions[^simplicity05] as sets of functions.
 Make them small.
 Use polymorphism.
 - *Who?* Define the data/entities your abstractions will use.
 Pass subcomponents as arguments. - Don't hardwire.
 - *How?* Implement the details, using polymorphism and isolating implementations.
-- *When?* Where?
-Avoid connecting objects directly; use queues to decouple them.
+- *When?
+Where?* Avoid connecting objects directly; use queues to decouple them.
 - *Why?* Use declarative systems to implement policies and rules.
 Rules tend to increase complex control flow.

 Keep information simple.
 Don't use objects to handle information.
 Use generic constructs[^simplicity06] to manipulate information.
 Don't tie data logic to its representation.
 Avoid ORM where possible.